 Switzerland is known for many things.
 One of them is that everything works well.
 And that you practically don’t need a car to get around.
 Because Switzerland has an excellent public transport network consisting of train, tram, bus and boat.

-Switzerland is a European and worldwide hub for finance, engineering and life sciences, that means that there are fantastic, well paid jobs for foreigners in all the significant cities.
-But it is not affordable.
+Switzerland is a European and worldwide hub for finance, engineering and life sciences, that means that there are fantastic, well paid jobs for foreigners in many Swiss cities.
+But that comes with a price.
 In fact, Zurich is rated as

 Water, water, everywhere… Switzerland is definitely a country where you won‘t die of thirst.
 Although its land mass is only 0.4% of Europe, Switzerland is the source of 6% of the continent‘s fresh water reserve.
 Some of this water comes